 Four properties in which we have an interest are owned through consolidated joint ventures (two properties) and unconsolidated joint ventures (two properties).
 We may continue to acquire properties through joint ventures and/or contribute some of our properties to joint ventures.
-Investments in joint ventures may, under certain circumstances, involve risks not present when a third party is not involved, including the possibility that joint venture partners might file for bankruptcy protection, fail to fund their share of required capital contributions or obtain insurance coverage pursuant to a blanket policy as a result of which claims with respect to other properties covered by such policy and in which we have no interest could reduce or eliminate the coverage available with respect to the joint venture properties.
+Investments in joint ventures may, under certain circumstances, involve risks not present when a third party is not involved, including the possibility that joint venture partners might file for bankruptcy protection, fail to fund their share of required capital contributions or obtain insurance coverage pursuant to a blanket policy as a result of which claims with respect to other properties.
 Further, joint venture partners may have conflicting business interests or goals, and as a result there is the potential risk of impasses on decisions, such as a sale and the timing thereof.
 Any disputes that may arise between joint venture partners and us may result in litigation or arbitration that would increase our expenses and prevent our officers and/or directors from focusing their time and effort on our business.
-Consequently, actions by or disputes with joint venture partners might result in subjecting properties owned by the joint venture to additional risk.
-With respect to our (i) consolidated joint ventures, we own, with two joint venture partners and their respective affiliates, properties that account for 3.9% of 2025 contractual rental income, and (ii) unconsolidated joint ventures, we own, with one joint venture partner and their affiliates, properties which account for our \$233,000 share of 2025 base rent payable.
-We may be adversely affected if we are unable to maintain a satisfactory working relationship with these joint venture partners or if any of these partners becomes financially distressed.
+Consequently, actions by or disputes with joint ventures, we own, with two joint ventures and their respective affiliates, properties that account for 3.9% of 2025 contractual rental income, and (ii) unconsolidated joint ventures, we own, with one joint venture partner and their affiliates, properties which account for our \$233,000 share of 2025 base rent payable.
+We may be adversely affected if we are unable to maintain a satisfactory working relationship with these joint venture partners becomes financially distressed.